yogevshalmon/ebat/README.md

 This structure allows for easy organization and access to various circuit comparisons across different benchmark families.

-Here's a revised version of the NP-Equivalence Table Result section:

 ### NP-Equivalence Table Result

 To reproduce the NP-Equivalence results, you must enable mapping with negated inputs using the parameter `/alg/allow_input_neg_map 1`.

 We provide several modes to reproduce different configurations reported in our paper.
-The default mode (`EBatC_NP_best`) achieves the best results for the EbatC algorithm.
+The mode (`EBatC_NP_best`) achieves the best results overall.
 Other modes allow you to modify or remove specific parts of the algorithm to reproduce other results in the table.

 #### Available Modes